MicrosoftDocs/sql-docs/azure-sql/database/auto-failover-group-sql-db.md

 ## Overview

-The auto-failover groups feature allows you to manage the replication and failover of a group of databases or all user databases in a logical server to another Azure region.
+The auto-failover groups feature allows you to manage the replication and failover of databases to another Azure region.
+You can include of a group of databases or all user databases in a logical server to be replicated to another logical server.
 It is a declarative abstraction on top of the [active geo-replication](../database/active-geo-replication-overview.md) feature, designed to simplify deployment and management of geo-replicated databases at scale.

 [!INCLUDE [auto-failover-groups-overview](../includes/auto-failover-group-overview.md)]

+For more information, see [Azure SQL Database high availability](high-availability-sla.md).

 ## <a name="terminology-and-capabilities"></a> Terminology and capabilities